EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     Coasts both drivebase motors to a stop (fast decay).
     Compared to braking with `stop()`, the drivebase comes to a stop more slowly.
-    This function only returns when the drivebase has come to a stop.

     .. code-block:: cpp